opensearch-project/opensearch-py/README.md

 **opensearch-py** is [a community-driven, open source fork](https://aws.amazon.com/blogs/opensource/introducing-opensearch/) of elasticsearch-py licensed under the [Apache v2.0 License](LICENSE.txt).
 For more information, see [opensearch.org](https://opensearch.org/).

+This is the low-level client.
+A high-level Python client is in the works, and will be available soon.

 ## Example use

 ```python